2022 Marrakesh ePrix

 The 2022 Marrakesh ePrix was a Formula E electric car race held at Circuit International Automobile Moulay El Hassan in Marrakesh.
-The race was held on 2nd July 2022.
-It was be the 10th round of the 2021-22 Formula E World Championship.
+The race was held on 2 July 2022.
+It was the 10th round of the 2021-22 Formula E World Championship.
 The race was a replacement for the previously scheduled Vancouver ePrix and made its first appearance since 2020.
 Edoardo Mortara won the race to claim the lead of the championship, while pole-sitter António Félix da Costa and Mitch Evans rounded out the podium.